 The implementation of MiCA and the requirement for EMI licensing are reshaping the competitive landscape for stablecoins in Europe.
 While established players like Circle and Société Générale have already launched MiCA-compliant euro tokens, the regulatory environment now favors those with strong compliance records and transparent operations.

 New entrants, especially those with robust institutional backing, are well-positioned to capture market share from incumbents that have not adapted to the new regulatory regime.
-This shift is likely to spur innovation and competition, ultimately benefiting users with safer and more reliable digital payment options.

 ALSO READ | Is the UK’s Corporate Bitcoin Buying Spree a Sign of Broader Institutional Adoption?